mbakholdina/srt-stats-plotting/README.md

 --help        Show this message and exit.
 ```

+### Usage with srt-live-transmit
+For the usage with [srt-live-transmit](https://github.com/Haivision/srt/blob/master/docs/apps/srt-live-transmit.md), make sure that the export of SRT statistics is enabled in .csv format.
+This can be done by passing the following parameters:
+- ` -statspf:csv` to ensure the CSV format is used when exporting.
+- ` -statsout:/path/to/desired/folder/filename-rcv.csv` to define where to write the statistics
+- ` -stats-report-frequency:1000` to define how often to write statistics (per # of packets), this example sets it to once per thousand packets.

+More information on srt-live-transmit's command line parameters can be found [here](https://github.com/Haivision/srt/blob/master/docs/apps/srt-live-transmit.md#command-line-options).

 ## Plots Description

 **Note:** Megabytes and Rate plots correlation is determined by the following formula